Accountability and transparency

 No loading is payable where there was an overpayment made due to an administrative error within the Commonwealth.

-- a claim or request for public resources made to the Commonwealth, or
+- a claim or request for public resources made to the Commonwealth or

 - the incurring of expenses that are payable by the Commonwealth.

 The day of claim will therefore depend on the type of public resource and arrangement under which the resource is provided.
-If you submit a claim to MaPS or IPEA either by PEMS or a claim form, the day of claim is the date you submit the claim.
+If you submit a claim to MaPS or IPEA either by the Parliamentary Expenses Management System (PEMS) or a claim form, the day of claim is the date you submit the claim.
 If the expense is incurred by the Commonwealth by virtue of its contractual arrangements with preferred providers (for example, via the Commonwealth’s contracted office stationery and supplies provider), the day of claim is the date you receive the goods or services.
 Broadly speaking, the date of claim is intended to connect to the point in time that the Commonwealth becomes liable to pay for, or provide, the particular resource.

 Accountability: dealing with potentially incorrect claims or misuse of non-travel related work expenses